 Cardiothoracic Imaging Fellowship (Arizona)

-(Please review the overview description for all Advanced Radiology Fellowships at Mayo Clinic in Arizona)
+Please review the overview description for all Advanced Radiology Fellowships at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.

-The one-year Cardiothoracic Imaging Fellowship Program at Mayo Clinic in Scottsdale has a broad, in-depth curriculum that covers all fundamentals of cardiothoracic imaging.
-The program is designed to provide you with clinical and academic subspecialty training while you work closely with cardiac and thoracic radiology experts.
-The program offers:
+The one-year Cardiothoracic Imaging Fellowship at Mayo Clinic's campus in Arizona has a broad, in-depth curriculum that covers all fundamentals of cardiothoracic imaging.
+The program is designed to provide fellows with clinical and academic subspecialty training while they work closely with cardiac and thoracic radiology experts.

-- Experience in a modern hospital facility that uses a filmless imaging department and an electronic medical records systems.
+- Experience in a modern hospital facility that uses a filmless imaging department and an electronic medical records system

-Cross-sectional imaging fellows at the Department of Radiology at Mayo Clinic in Scottsdale have rotated through the cardiothoracic elective rotations since that program was created in 2000.
-This specific dedicated fellowship is a new opportunity that has grown from those rotations.
-This program can accept one full-time candidate annually, or two individuals who choose to do 50% of their clinical time in cardiothoracic imaging.
+Cross-sectional imaging fellows at the Department of Radiology at Mayo Clinic's campus in Arizona have rotated through cardiothoracic elective rotations since that program was created in 2000.
+This specific opportunity offered through the Cardiothoracic Imaging Fellowship grew from those rotations.